ledas-tests/cpp-tests/non-manifold-mesh-parts/README.md

 ## Input mesh

-For this task input mesh will be triangular mesh, i.e. all its faces will be triangles.
+For this task input mesh will be a triangular mesh, i.e. all its faces will be triangles.
 The mesh should be loaded from the [OFF file](https://en.wikipedia.org/wiki/OFF_(file_format)), it is a simple text file.
 No need to support optional parts like comments or colors.
 Example files with meshes can be found in [example-meshes](./example-meshes) directory.

 ## Expected result